-SPO: Students will demonstrate situational hitting; such as hitting behind the runner, slap hitting, drag bunting, and fake bunting in game-like situations.
+Student Performance Objectives: Demonstrate situational hitting; such as hitting behind the runner, slap hitting, drag bunting, and fake bunting in game-like situations.

-Discussion, demonstration, and guided practice will be utilized to introduce advanced base running strategies and advanced sliding techniques such as the hook slide.
+Content: Discussion, demonstration, and guided practice will be utilized to introduce advanced base running strategies and advanced sliding techniques such as the hook slide.
 Philosophies and techniques of base coaching will be discussed.
 Students who repeat the class will increase their proficiency through repetition in a supervised setting.
 They will assist first year students with their base coaching techniques.